MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/net-application-performance-monitoring-template.md

 The  **Summary**  page of the wizard lists the settings you have configured for the  **.NET Application Performance Monitoring**  template.
 If you want to change any of these settings, click  **Previous**  or the template page until you reach the page with the settings that you want to change.

-## Creating and Modifying .NET Application Performance Monitoring Templates
+## Creating and modifying .NET application performance monitoring templates

 For the procedure to run the .NET Application Performance Monitoring wizard, see [How to Configure Monitoring for .NET Applications](https://docs.microsoft.com/previous-versions/system-center/system-center-2012-R2/hh543989%28v%3dsc.12%29).

-#### To modify an existing .NET Application Performance Monitoring template
+#### To modify an existing .NET application performance monitoring template

 1. Open the Operations console with a user account that has Author credentials in the management group.
 2. Click the  **Authoring**  workspace.